markormesher/android-fab/README.md

 The FAB can be hidden and shown with the `fab.hide()` and `fab.show()` methods, and the method `fab.isShown()` will return a boolean indicating the current state.
 These methods animate the FAB in and out of visibility.
 If the speed-dial menu is open when `.hide()` is called it will be closed.

 The speed-dial menu can be manually opened and closed with `fab.openSpeedDialMenu()` and `fab.closeSpeedDialMenu()`.
 These methods will do nothing if no speed-dial menu adapter is set, if the FAB is hidden, or if they are called when the menu is already in the indicated state (i.e. `fab.openSpeedDialMenu()` will do nothing if the menu is already open).

+### Note: State Preservation

+When a configuration change happens within your app and the activity/fragment is forced to rebuild its layout, the FAB does some primitive state preservation and restoration.
+The following settings are preserved between configuration changes:

+- whether the icon is shown or hidden (see [Controls](#controls));
+- the FAB icon, **if** it was set as a `Drawable` resource ID;
+- the FAB background colour.

+All other properties (`View`/`Drawable` icons, speed-dial menu adapters, etc.) will need to be restored "manually".
+The demo application shows how this can be accomplished.